 I was very drunk when I was writing that as well.
 That time in New York with Jorge was also just playful – we were having a lot of fun.

 “The Teacher” was meant to be on Bravado, and the reason it isn’t is because I loved the song so much that I just wanted it out.
 So I put it out, thinking the rest of the record would follow soon after, but it took another two years before the album proper came out, and that’s why I didn’t put it on there.
 Both of those songs were meant to be on the same record, and that whole period was when where I was rejecting the esoteric spirituality and mysticism that I’d been invested in for the years prior to that, 2010-2013.
 I put out Embracism, which I think is a more earnestly spiritual record, and I was now living a material life, traveling the world touring that record.
 Bravado is a less-centered, more obnoxious record in a way.

 BW: Miriam Marlene Waldner took some great pictures of you with your car that are featured in this write-up.
 It’s a Cadillac that you got her in L.A., right?

-BW: I saw some footage of you driving around in that car with Sebastian Tellier.
+BW: I saw some footage of you driving around in that car with Sebastien Tellier.
 Are you two working on something, or was that just a hangout?

 BW: So you’re touring your own material this fall – do you have an album coming out soon?